TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/the-things-stack.md

 {{% tts %}} supports interoperability according to LoRaWAN Backend Interfaces specification.
 The following options are used to configure the server for this.

+- `interop.listen`: Address for the interop server to listen on for non-TLS connections

-- `interop.listen-tls`: Address for the interop server to listen on
+- `interop.listen-tls`: Address for the interop server to listen on for TLS connections

 - `interop.sender-client-ca.source`: Source of the interop server sender client CAs configuration (static, directory, url, blob)